sahabpardaz/spring-boot-rest-commons/doc/security.md

 ### Custom Authentication

-Again we are going to enable our custom security by registering it as a Spring bean:
+Again we are going to enable our custom security by adding the `@EnableCustomSecurity` annotation, but this time we register a bean as our custom `Authenticator` implementation:

 ```java
 @SpringBootApplication